chr0n1x/dev-env/README.md

 For Debian-based systems, you just try installing `apt install vim-gtk` or `apt install vim-nox` to install a version of `vim` with python support.

+For MacOS - `brew install macvim` should save you a bunch of time.

 # Aliases

 I personally like to have two separate aliases, only one of which directly uses this container.
 The first is the `dex` alias (short for `docker exec`).
 I like to use this as a shortcut for: